 For additional information, or to schedule a free in-home consultation to assess your in-home care needs, contact a Client Care Liaison today.

-We believe that each care situation is personal and unique in its own way.
-For this reason our care provider engagements require a minimum weekly schedule of three to four hours per day, three days per week.
+While there is not a minimum requirement from a practical consideration care providers may require a minimum weekly schedule of three to four hours per day, three days per week.
 This ensures that the care provider has ample time to familiarize themselves with the case requirements and the care recipient, allowing for a more complete and personalized care experience.
 If you have any questions, or would like to schedule a free in-home care assessment, contact a Client Care Liaison today .

 -Answered by Matt Robinson, Executive Vice President and General Manager